thehouseplant/eks-landing-zone/README.md

 A complete production environment for running containerized workloads in AWS, using the Elastic Kubernetes Service (EKS) for orchestratation.

+## Features

+- [x] Multi-zone VPC for high availability
+- [x] EKS for container orchestration
+- [x] ECR for container image storage
+- [x] ElastiCache Redis for caching
+- [x] Aurora Postgres for data storage
+- [ ] CloudFront and WAF for firewalling and rate-limiting
+- [ ] Shield Advanced for DDoS protection

 ## Requirements

 - [Terraform](https://terraform.io) 0.14+